-Theoretical concepts, influence of drug properties and routes of drug administration on the design of sustained and controlled release systems.
+Theoretical concepts, influence of drug properties and routes of drug administration on the design of sustained and controlled release systems with reference to Tablets and Capsules.
 Classification of rate controlled drug delivery systems, with special reference to rate programmed release, activation modulated & feedback regulated.
 Computation of desired resealed rate for CDDS, pharmacokinetic design-intermittent, zero order, first order release.